 Here are 10 First Nations experiences in Canada that will enrich your visit.

 Vancouver and Sunshine Coast

-Talaysay Tours provides a fascinating introduction to the stories and traditions of British Columbia’s First Nations people.
+The storytellers at Talaysay Tours provide a fascinating introduction to the traditions of British Columbia’s First Nations people.
 And walking with a First Nations guide will give you a whole new perspective on Stanley Park.